HPCMonitoring/sensor-manager-api/README.md

 The more nested folders, the more bad looking importation.
 It is waste time to guess how many `..` should be put in relative path.

-The solution is [`barrelsby`](https://www.npmjs.com/package/barrelsby).
+The solution is [`barrelsby`](https://www.npmjs.com/package/barrelsby) and **path alias**.
 With configurations in `.barrelsby.json`, barrelsby can import your entire code base in a specific folder, and re-export them in `index.ts` file.

 Try this:

 ```bash
 yarn barrels
 ```

+To avoid using many `..` in relative path, config path alias in `tsconfig.json`.
+See the guideline [here](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping).

 ## Git working culture